shogun-toolbox/docs/INSTALL.md

     make

-Install (prepend `sudo` if installing system wide).
-Done.
+Install (prepend `sudo` if installing system wide), and your are done.

     make install

 Sometimes you might need to clean up your build (e.g. in case of some major changes).
 First, try

     make clean